 Not always though - certain illnesses do not elicit the 'casserole' response."

 No doubt you have done the same for those with other illnesses (i.e.: Have a cold?
-Here's my renowned chicken soup!), so why is the mind cruelly tossed aside?
+Here's my renowned chicken soup!), so why is the mind cruelly tossed aside time and time again?

-You can support brain injuries and mental health diseases + conditions just the same as you support other illnesses with some tasty bites, no worries!
+You can support brain injuries plus mental health diseases & conditions just the same as you support other illnesses with some tasty bites, no worries!

 "The fact is that this is the second time in six months that I’ve faced a major health crisis, but it’s the first time that I’ve had anyone cook for me or bring me flowers.